Enslaved (Soulfly album): Reception

 The album debuted at number 83 on the Canadian Albums Chart.
 According to Blabbermouth.net, Enslaved sold 5,900 copies during the first week of its release in the US, thus reaching number 82 on the Billboard 200 chart.

-Enslaved received mixed reviews by critics.
 Then-drummer David Kinkade described the album as "Arise on crack."
 According to PopMatters, "every song fits into the structure and tone to create a memorable record packed with outstanding content."
 Q had a negative response because, according to them, world music elements are getting stale.
 Greg Pratt of Exclaim! wrote that "this album is the band's best yet, as well as the least caught up in "look at this!" eccentricities, adding up to a solid outing, one that never quite gets to death metal, even with blast beats littered throughout.
 Instead, it's just huge, thick, thrashed-out, aggro-dude metal, but with, like, 20-percent less neon-dread content."